-The car parks operate a pay on foot facility except for two pay and display car parks at City Hospital.
-One is directly in front of the Main Entrance for blue badge holders only, and the other is by Hearing Services.
+The car parks operate a pay on foot facility except for one pay and display car park at City Hospital next to Hearing Services.

 Following its opening this year, City Hospital also has a multi-storey car park available for use.

 Please note: The multi-storey car park at Sandwell Hospital is only available to staff.

 Besides the car park outside the main and outpatient entrances, patients and visitors attending Sandwell Hospital or the Lyndon Primary Care Centre are able to access the All Saints car park, situated on Little Lane, opposite the Emergency Department.